About The Binghamton Advantage Program

 * Freshmen are expected to live on campus.
 Exceptions are granted if a resident of Broome, Tioga or southern Chenango County, 21 years of age, or married.

-Students invited to enroll in the Binghamton Advantage Program must contact Binghamton University within 10 days of the date of the mailed letter invitation.
-Contact Peter Nardone in New Student Programs at 607-777-6608 or Terry Kelley-Wallace in the Transfer Student Initiatives & Services Office at Binghamton University with questions at 607-777-3868 or email us at firstname.lastname@example.org
+You have until May 1 to pay your deposit to confirm your enrollment in the Binghamton Advantage Program.
+Contact Peter Nardone in New Student Programs at 607-777-6608 or Zach DuBord in the Transfer Student Initiatives & Services Office at Binghamton University with questions at 607-777-3868.
+You may also email us at firstname.lastname@example.org

 Space in the program is limited; therefore we cannot guarantee that all students invited will be able to participate.
-Admission to the program is guaranteed to those students that have confirmed their intent to participate in the program by paying the $350 enrollment deposit to BCC before the program fills.
-The deadline for payment of the enrollment deposit is May 1, 2013, to Broome Community College.
+Admission to the program is guaranteed to those students that have confirmed their intent to participate in the program by paying the $350 enrollment deposit to SUNY Broome before the program fills.
+The deadline for payment of the enrollment deposit is May 1, 2014.
 We do anticipate that the program will fill quickly, so depositing early is recommended.
 Details on how to pay your enrollment deposit will be provided when reserving your spot in the program.

 If you would like to visit both of our campuses, here are some suggested dates to visit us: